Eric Lubbock, 4th Baron Avebury: Personal life

 Lord Avebury lived in Camberwell, London.
 He was an atheist and humanist; he was both a member of the All Party Parliamentary Humanist Group and a patron of the British Humanist Association.
 He reconciled his humanist beliefs with Buddhism, and lived as a secular Buddhist.

+Lubbock was a boxer at Oxford and a boxing blue, he was also the president of Orpington Boxing Club and competed for the club in a charity bout to raise funds for the club.

-He died in London on 14 February 2016 from myelofibrosis.
-He is buried near St. Giles Church, Farnborough near Orpington, Kent.
+He died at his home in London on 14 February 2016 from myelofibrosis.
+He is buried near St. Giles Church, Farnborough, near Orpington, Kent.